"About 80,000 people in the UK die from smoking every year."

 Examples of cardiovascular diseases:

-• Strokes - When the blood supply to part of the brain is cut off leading to possible brain damage or death
+- Strokes - When the blood supply to part of the brain is cut off leading to possible brain damage or death

-• Peripheral arterial disease - When there is a blockage in the arteries to the limbs, often the legs
+- Peripheral arterial disease - When there is a blockage in the arteries to the limbs, often the legs

-• Coronary heart disease - When the flow of oxygen-rich blood to the heart muscle is blocked or reduced
+- Coronary heart disease - When the flow of oxygen-rich blood to the heart muscle is blocked or reduced

-• Aortic disease - A group of conditions affecting the aorta which is the largest blood vessel in the body and carries blood from the heart to the rest of the body.
-It can become weakened and bulge outwards and can be life threatening if it bursts.
+- Aortic disease - A group of conditions affecting the aorta, which is the largest blood vessel in the body and carries blood from the heart to the rest of the body.
+It can become weakened and bulge outwards, and can be life-threatening if it bursts.

 Cancer

 Cancer Research UK states that "Smoking is the biggest cause of cancer in the world" & that is is also "The biggest preventable cause of cancer in the UK."
 There are links with smoking and 15 different types of cancer.
-The 5000+ chemicals in tobacco smoke harm the cleaning system that our bodies use to remove toxins and causes damage to a persons' DNA, including the parts that protect us from cancer.
+The 5000+ chemicals in tobacco smoke harm the cleaning system that our bodies use to remove toxins and cause damage to a person's' DNA, including the parts that protect us from cancer.
 This damage can lead to cancer in our cells.

 Examples of cancers that are linked with smoking:

-• Lung cancer - "7 in 10 lung cancer cases in the UK are linked to smoking" according to Cancer Research UK.
+- Lung cancer - "7 in 10 lung cancer cases in the UK are linked to smoking" according to Cancer Research UK.
 Tobacco smoke contains 60+ different toxic substances which can damage the cells that line the lungs leading to cancer.

-• Bladder cancer - Cancerous chemicals from tobacco can be passed into a smokers' bloodstream and filtered by their kidneys into their urine.
+- Bladder cancer - Cancerous chemicals from tobacco can be passed into a smokers' bloodstream and filtered by their kidneys into their urine.
 Urine stores in the bladder meaning that it is repeatedly exposed to these harmful chemicals which can lead to cancer.

-• Oesophagus cancer - The harmful chemicals & toxins in tobacco smoke irritate the cells that make up the lining of the oesophagus leading to an increased risk of developing oesphagus cancer.
+- Oesophagus cancer - The harmful chemicals & toxins in tobacco smoke irritate the cells that make up the lining of the oesophagus leading to an increased risk of developing oesphagus cancer.

-• Bowel cancer - Smokers are more likely to develop polyps which are non-cancerous growths in the bowel, but they can turn cancerous if left undiscovered.
+- Bowel cancer - Smokers are more likely to develop polyps, which are non-cancerous growths in the bowel, but they can turn cancerous if left undiscovered.

 Read our article "Do you know what the 5 Most Common Types of Cancer are?" to find out more about cancer.